wildbook/hwbp-rs/README.md

 ```

 If you want to modify an existing `CONTEXT`, or modify multiple breakpoints at once, you can use an
-instance of `HwbpContext` instead of `HardwareBreakpoint`.
+instance of `HwbpContext` instead of `Hwbp`.
 It gives you a bit more control over the
 breakpoints, but it's also more verbose:
 ```rs
 // Get a context by calling one of these two: